Last Updated on November 4, 2020

 - Add the veggie broth and the remaining coconut milk.

-- Add Broccoli florets and cook for 3 minutes more.
+- Add broccoli florets and cook for 3 minutes more.

 - Switch off the heat.

-- Taste with coriander and salt.
+- Taste with cilantro and salt.

 - Serve hot with wholegrain rice.